M. Alice LeGrow

-Mary Alice "Marty" LeGrow (born 1981 in Olathe, Kansas, United States), better known by her pen name M. Alice LeGrow, is an American alternative comics artist, best known for her gothic, dark fantasy graphic novel series Bizenghast.
+Mary Alice "Marty" LeGrow (born 1981 in Kansas, United States), better known by her pen name M. Alice LeGrow, is an American alternative comics artist, best known for her gothic, dark fantasy graphic novel series Bizenghast.

 Her 2003 short story "Nickolai", about a grieving only child and the ghost she befriends, won a runner-up place in publisher Tokyopop's Rising Stars of Manga competition.
 She successfully pitched Bizenghast to the Tokyopop editors, and worked on the eight-volume series from 2004 to 2011.
-Set in the eponymous New England town, it focuses on a schizophrenic orphan who finds herself tasked with returning each night to a mausoleum and appeasing the ghosts within it.
-Published from 2005 to 2012, Bizenghast has been translated into twelve languages, and received praise and criticism from reviewers.
+Set in the eponymous New England town, it focuses on an orphan who finds herself tasked with returning each night to a mausoleum and appeasing the ghosts within it.
+Published from 2005 to 2012, Bizenghast has been translated into twelve languages and received praise and criticism from reviewers.